Pave Tack: History

 F-4 crews called Pave Tack "Pave Drag" because it was carried externally.
-Pave Tack is a large installation, with the pod alone weighing some 1,385 lb (629 kg) and measuring 166 inches (4,220 mm) in length.
-On the F-4, the size of the pod meant that it had to be carried on the centerline station in place of the standard drop tank; it imposed a substantial aerodynamic drag penalty and was generally unpopular.
-The F-111C and F-111F carried the Pave Tack pod on a rotating carriage in its internal bomb bay, retracting it when not in use to reduce drag and protect the sensors from damage.
+Pave Tack is a large installation, with the 166 inch (4,220 mm)-long pod alone weighing 1,385 lb (629 kg); on the F-4, the pod had to be carried on the centerline station in place of the standard drop tank, imposing substantial aerodynamic drag, and was generally unpopular.
+The F-111C and F-111F had a rotating carriage normally carrying the Pave Tack pod in its internal bomb bay to reduce drag and protect it from damage, deploying it externally when in use.

-About 150 AVQ-26 pods were built, substantially less than originally planned.
+About 150 AVQ-26 pods were built, substantially fewer than originally planned.
 The last USAF Pave Tacks were withdrawn with the retirement of the F-111 in 1996.

 The Royal Australian Air Force (RAAF) purchased ten Pave Tack pods in 1980 for its F-111 fleet.
 All 24 F-111Cs were wired for the pod, although there were not enough pods for all to be simultaneously equipped.
-Following the retirement of the USAF's F-111F in 1996 the RAAF purchased surplus pods to equip each of its F-111Cs to carry its own.
+Following the retirement of the USAF's F-111F in 1996 the RAAF purchased enough surplus pods for all of its F-111Cs.

 The Republic of Korea Air Force (RoKAF) ordered an initial batch of eight pods in 1984 for delivery in 1987.
 It may have subsequently obtained additional pods from USAF surplus.
 The RoKAF uses the pods on its F-4 Phantoms.